replicatedhq/replicated-docs/docs/enterprise/snapshots-config-workflow.md

     - [Configuring an NFS Storage Destination](snapshots-configuring-nfs)
     - [Configuring Other Storage Destinations](snapshots-storage-destinations)

-1. Enable access to the Velero namespace and optionally increase the default memory for the restic Pod.
+1. Enable access to the Velero namespace if you are using RBAC and optionally increase the default memory for the restic Pod.
 See [Configure Velero](snapshots-velero-installing-config).

 ## Limitations and Considerations